avaframe/AvaFrame/docs/moduleCom1DFA.rst

 * create an avalanche directory with required input files - for this task you can use :ref:`moduleIn3Utils:Initialize Project`
 * copy ``avaframeCfg.ini`` to ``local_avaframeCfg.ini`` and set your desired avalanche directory name
 * copy ``com1DFACfg.ini`` to ``local_com1DFACfg.ini`` and set your desired settings.
-Make sure you update properly the path to samos-AT C++ executable and attribute files (the one you just cloned).
+Make sure you update properly the path to com1DFA C++ executable and attribute files (the one you just cloned).

   ..
 Attention:: Make sure you update properly the path to samos-AT C++ executable
                  and attribute files (the one you just cloned).
 We suggest you to use the full path.